English

 4- The electromagnetic field can have waves in it that carry energy and that we call light.
 Likewise, the gravitational field can have waves that carry energy and are called gravitational waves.
 These may be thought of as ripples in the curvature of space-time that travel at the speed of light.

 Just as accelerating charges can emit electromagnetic waves, accelerating masses can emit gravitational waves.
 However gravitational waves are difficult to detect because they are very weak and no conclusive evidence has yet been reported for their direct observation.
 They have been observed indirectly in the binary pulsar.
-Because the arrival time of pulses from the pulsar can be measured very precisely, it can be determined that the period of the binary system is gradually decreasing.
+Because the arrival time of pulses from the pulsarcan be measured very precisely, it can be determined that the period of the binary system is gradually decreasing.
 It is found that the rate of period change (about 75 millionths of a second each year) is what would be expected for energy being lost to gravitational radiation, as predicted by the Theory of General Relativity.

 5- As photons escape through a gravitational field, they lose energy, decreasing